Your arrival

 Providing the University with your Share code

-Only some students will need to provide us with their Share code.
-You will need to generate a Share code (choosing ‘something else’ not work or accommodation in the process) and provide it to us using our online form only if:
+All new students registering with the university who have been granted more than six months permission to stay will need to provide a Share code.
+You will need to generate a Share code (choosing ‘something else’ not work or accommodation in the process) and provide it to us by completing the online Share code form.

 Back to top